LASER3284/YOLOv5-Object-Classification/README.md

    - LabelMe
    - CVAT
 The annotation process consists of going through each image and drawing a bounding box of the object you want to detect and giving that bounding box a label consistant and relating to the object. **Once your annotation is done, resize your data to 640x640 and export it in YOLOv5 or any compatible YOLO format.**

+**I have compiled and annotated some images for the FRC 2022 game, they can be found [here](https://drive.google.com/drive/folders/1jMB4qO-iwuESWnIYX0BQRPlOYbCC2tI7?usp=sharing)**
 ### Example
   Annotation:
   ![Example of annotating an image with RoboFlow](https://miro.medium.com/max/1400/0*wApVYCGhdmAXSjuo)